Dorr Rebellion: Reform attempts

-As a royal grant rather than a constitution, the charter contained no mechanism for amendment.
+As a royal grant rather than a constitution, the charter had no mechanism for amendment.
+(Note: Any amendment would have to have been done by the King as the sovereign of the colony.
+As sovereignty shifted to the state itself after the Revolutionary War, any method to amend the charter became unclear.)
 Open criticism of the charter began after 1800.
 At an 1824 constitutional convention, freemen rejected a new draft constitution two to one.
 Another convention in 1834 resulted in no change.

-Many freemen resisted change and argued that expanding suffrage would invite voter fraud, with Representative Benjamin Hazard, who authored what is known as the Hazard's Report to the state House, finding that "nothing...either in facts or of reasoning, which requires the attention of the house.”
-Hazard expressed particular hostility toward Irish immigrants, declaring that they were "not among ours.”
+Many freemen resisted change and argued that expanding suffrage would invite voter fraud.
+State representative Benjamin Hazard, in Hazard's Report to the legislature (1829), found "nothing... either in facts or of reasoning, which requires the attention of the house.”
+Hazard expressed particular hostility toward Irish immigrants, declaring that they were "not among ours".
 He concluded:

 We ought to recollect that all the evils which may result from an extension of suffrage will be evils beyond our reach.
 We shall entail them upon our latest posterity without remedy.
 Open this door, and the whole frame and character of our institutions are changed forever.

-Fraud was prevalent under the charter, with for example the Sprague family, owners of a mill company employing thousands, manipulatively recruiting proxy voters by temporarily granting male employees quitclaim deeds and directing them in how to vote.
+Fraud was prevalent under the charter.
+For example the Sprague family, owners of a mill company employing thousands, manipulatively recruited proxy voters by temporarily granting male employees quitclaim deeds and directing them in how to vote.
 These deeds were returned to the family the day after the vote.

 Opposition to reform was strongest among freemen aligned with the Whig Party, living mainly in the south of the state, while pro-reform freemen often were Democrats, who were mainly in the industrialized north of the state.